Serving Everyone

 "I have become all things to all, that I might, by all means, save some."
 1 Corinthians 9:22

-"Becoming everything to everyone" doesn't mean changing our beliefs to please people.
-Instead, we find common ground to connect and understand people.
-We can find common ground even with those who are hard to communicate with and befriend them.
-For example, Paul got the attention of the people of Athens by referring to an altar labeled "To the unseen God"!
-He used it as a common ground to share his experience with the true God.
-We can find common ground with almost anyone; friends, enemies, our children, spouse, coworkers, supervisors, and those under our supervision.
+"Becoming everything to everyone" doesn't mean changing our beliefs to please others.
+Instead, it involves finding common ground to connect with and understand people.
+We can establish this common ground even with those who have difficulty communicating with each other and can develop friendships with them.
+For example, Paul captured the attention of the people of Athens by referencing an altar labeled "To the Unknown God."
+He used this as a starting point to share his experience with the true God.
+We can find common ground with almost anyone: friends, enemies, our children, spouses, coworkers, supervisors, and those we supervise.
+For instance, with our children, we can connect through their interests and hobbies; with our spouses, we can bond over shared values and goals; and with coworkers, we can relate through professional aspirations and challenges.

-God often speaks to us in so many different easy.
-That is why good leaders consider feedback from their friends and other leaders, and if it makes sense, they make adjustments in their lives.
-For example, we may ask our spouses or someone close to us how we behaved at a party last night!
-Then without any bias, think about their feedback and make a decision.
-Likewaise, all leaders, without exception, need brutal input from other leaders and those they work and live with to grow mature.
-We can’t always expect positive and pleasant reviews, but we should always appreciate them.
-When we do what is good with a humble spirit, we become servant leaders and succeed.
+Finding common ground requires listening skills to understand others and what they value in their lives.
+Good leaders seek feedback from their peers and other leaders.
+If the input makes sense, they make adjustments in their lives.
+For example, we might ask our spouses or close friends how we behaved at a party the night before.
+Then, we should consider their feedback thoughtfully, without bias.
+All leaders need honest input from those around them to grow and mature.
+While we can't always expect positive and pleasant reviews, we should always appreciate constructive criticism.
+When we act humble and strive to do what is right, we become servant leaders and pave our way to success.

-While it’s good to think about caring and helping others, but it requires sacrifice!
-Love takes part of our time, energy, money, or comfort.
-John 3:16 demonstrates God's love through a great sacrifice.
+While it's commendable to think about caring for and helping others, love necessitates sacrifice.
+Love requires some time, energy, money, or comfort.
+John 3:16 illustrates God's love through a significant sacrifice.

-We may unintentionally make sacrifices for our own benefit, but the truth will come out with some honest thinking!
-Laying down our preferences takes work.
-We are free to decide what to eat and how to dress.
-For example, wearing ironed or wrinkled shirts at home or church may not matter.
-But it does matter how we dress and talk when we take responsibility to lead a group.
-Because we can uplift their spirits by wearing moderately and modestly.
-Paying attention to these seemingly minor things means "Becoming everything to everyone."
+We may sometimes make sacrifices for our own benefit unintentionally, but the truth will become clear with some honest reflection.
+Setting aside our personal preferences takes effort.
+However, it's essential to remember that we can choose what to eat and how to dress.
+For instance, whether we wear ironed or wrinkled shirts at home or church may not be crucial.
+However, it does matter how we present ourselves when we take on the responsibility of leading a group.
+Dressing modestly and appropriately can uplift the spirits of those around us.
+Attention to these seemingly minor details empowers us to "Become everything to everyone."

-Among many who claim to be great leaders, only some are genuine leaders.
-For example, a successful commander of an army may or may not be a great leader.
-Likewise, someone who knows the Bible in and out may or may not be a great leader.
-True Christian leaders serve with sacrificial love and set themselves an example for others to follow willingly.
+Only some who claim to be great leaders are truly genuine.
+For example, a successful military commander may not be a great leader.
+Similarly, someone with extensive knowledge of the Bible may or may not be an effective leader.
+True Christian leaders serve with sacrificial love and set themselves as examples for others to willingly follow.

 Please click on “Leadership Qualities” to continue.